When Women Stop Holding Everything Together

 At first, it often doesn't feel freeing.

-Because when someone stops overfunctioning, the relational system around them has to adjust.
+Because when one person stops overfunctioning, the system around them has to adjust.

 Patterns become visible.